rchoukri/Jetson-nano-configuration/README.md

 4. Connect the USB keyboard and mouse.
 5. Connect your Micro-USB power supply (or see the Jetson Nano Developer Kit User Guide for details about using DC a power supply with a barrel jack connector).
 The developer kit will power on and boot automatically.
 ### First boot
-In this,tuto we propose two versions of Jetson nano SDcard image.
+In this, Tutorial we propose two versions of Jetson nano SDcard image.
 #### Version 1
 - Jetson Nano 2GB Developer Kit SD Card Image  is the version proposed by the Nvidia website, with Ubuntu 18.04 and python 6.9.
 If you use this version, you need to configure the Jetson.